jwnukoski/phaser-top-down-shooter/README.md

 Also, there are no licensing fees (*cough*...
 [Unity](https://unity.com/)).

 ### Why I'm leaving Phaser
-The blow is simply opinions, and what didn't work for my workflow.
+**The below are simply opinions, and what didn't work for my workflow.**
 I think it's clear with games like the early version of [Vampire Survivors](https://en.wikipedia.org/wiki/Vampire_Survivors) that this can be a viable option for game development.
-However, I think it should be noted that there are performance implications using JavaScript for games.
+However, there are performance implications when using JavaScript for games.

 - The docs are decent for the framework, but anything beyond surface level tutorials are simply not there yet.
 - Using [Tiled](https://www.mapeditor.org/) is alright, but you're left with also parsing your own map data.